LueKely/Bees-Backend/readme.md

 # doing

+- get chats from rooms that user joined

+# done

 - join room when you make a room
-- room caching

-# done

 - create messages
 - get rooms you are in